MP Governor Lalji Tandon dies at 85 | Politics

 MP Governor Lalji Tandon dies at 85

-Madhya Pradesh Governor Lalji Tandon, who was a veteran political figure in Uttar Pradesh where he had served as a cabinet minister, died at a hospital here early Tuesday.
-The 85-year-old was admitted to the hospital on June 11 with breathing problems, fever, and difficulty in urination.
+Madhya Pradesh Governor Lalji Tandon, a veteran political leader from Uttar Pradesh where he had served as a cabinet minister, died at a hospital here early Tuesday.
+The 85-year-old leader was admitted to the hospital on June 11 with breathing problems, fever and difficulty in urination.

-He died at 5:35 am at the Medanata Hospital, according to his son Ashutosh Tandon, who is a cabinet minister in Uttar Pradesh.
-Lalji Tandon is survived by a wife and three sons.
+He died at 5.35 am at Medanta Hospital, according to his son Ashutosh Tandon, who is a cabinet minister in Uttar Pradesh.
+Lalji Tandon is survived by his wife and three sons.

-According to Director, Medanata Hospital, Dr. Rakesh Kapoor, Tandon died following cardiac arrest.
-"He was admitted on June 11 and on an investigation he was found suffering from a liver ailment.
-Later, the liver and kidneys stopped functioning and he was put on a life support system.
-Despite all efforts, he breathed his last on Tuesday morning," Kapoor said.
+His mortal remains were consigned to flames at Gulala Ghat in Lucknow in the evening.
+Defence Minister Rajnath Singh, UP Governor Anandiben Patel, Chief Minister Yogi Adityanath, state BJP chief Swatantradev Singh, a number of ministers in the state government and party workers were present during the cremation.

-Ashutosh Tandon said his father's body will be kept at his official residence in Hazratganj and later, at his Sindhi Tola residence in Chowk for people to pay their last respects.
-In a statement, he said that the last journey will start at 4 pm for the Gulala Ghat where his father's last rites will be performed adhering to COVID-19 pandemic directives.
+The cremation was held with full state honours, spokesperson of BJP's Lucknow unit Pushkar Shukla said.
+According to Medanta Hospital Director Dr Rakesh Kapoor, Tandon died following a cardiac arrest.

 ALSO READ